Posted in History, Schools

 There were some objections to opening the school, both from the parents of the selected children and the children themselves.
 The parents did not want their children singled out; the children worried they would be teased as being “sick.”
 These fears were realized, and the teachers struggled with how to deal with the repeated taunts

-The open-air classroom idea was incorporated into many of the new schools built in the 1920s.
+The open-air classroom idea was incorporated into many new schools built in the 1920s.
 I don’t know how long the Fruitvale Open Air School was open.
 I will update you if I find more information.

 More Info:

-Growing Children Out of Doors: California’s Open-Air Schools and Children’s Health, 1907-1917 – Camille Shamble Los Gatos, California – May 2017
+Growing Children Out of Doors: California’s Open-Air Schools and Children’s Health, 1907-1917 – Camille Shamble, Los Gatos, California – May 2017

-Open air school – Wikipedia
+Open-air school – Wikipedia

 Collection of Photos – OMCA